-NOTE: The clock settings on the panel's setup screen are disabled if an External clock source is selected in the C-more programming software.
-The choice of an internal or external clock source is available by selecting Clock Synchronization in the C-more programming software under the Main Menu Setup tab.
+NOTE: The function buttons used to adjust the clock settings on the panel's setup screen are disabled if an External clock source is selected in the C-more programming software.
+The choice of an internal or external clock source is available by selecting Clock Source in the C-more programming software under the Main Menu drop down function Setup.

 NOTE: The panel's clock can also be adjusted from the C-more programming software.
-The Adjust Clock function can be accessed in the software by selecting Adjust Clock under the Main Menu Panel tab or selecting Adjust Clock under the Panel tab in the software's Navigation window.
+The Adjust Clock function can be accessed in the software by selecting Adjust Clock under the Main Menu drop down function Panel or selecting Adjust Clock under the Panel tab in the software's Navigation window.

-Settings - Touch Panel
+Setting - Adjust Touch Panel